Louise Tobin

 Mary Louise Tobin (November 11, 1918 – November 26, 2022) was an American jazz singer and musician.
 She appeared with Benny Goodman, Bobby Hackett, Will Bradley, and Jack Jenney.
 Tobin introduced "I Didn't Know What Time It Was" with Goodman's band in 1939.
 Her biggest hit with Goodman was "There'll Be Some Changes Made", which was number two on Your Hit Parade in 1941 for 15 weeks.
 Tobin was the first wife of trumpeter and bandleader Harry James, with whom she had two sons.

 Early years

 The daughter of Mr. and Mrs. Hugh Tobin, she was born in Aubrey, Texas on November 11, 1918, but moved with her family to Denton, Texas, after her father died.
 When she was 12, she appeared on stage with the North Texas Stage Band.
-She began singing at Denton High School when she was 14 years old.
+Tobin began singing at Denton High School when she was 14 years old.